imagekit-developer/imagekit-javascript/README.md

 You can pass other parameters supported by the ImageKit upload API using the same parameter name as specified in the upload API documentation.
 For example, to specify tags for a file at the time of upload, use the `tags` parameter as specified in the [documentation here](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload).

-<b>Using JSON Web Token (JWT) authentication (API v2)</b>
+### Using JSON Web Token (JWT) authentication (API v2)

 The `upload()` method requires mandatory `file` and the `fileName` parameter.
 In addition, it accepts all the parameters supported by the [ImageKit Upload API v2](https://docs.imagekit.io/api-reference/upload-file-api/secure-client-side-file-upload).

 Ensure that you have specified `authenticationEndpoint` during SDK initialization.
 The SDK makes an HTTP POST request to this endpoint and expects a JSON response having status code 200 with one field, `token`.
 Which is the JWT that will be used to upload the file to ImageKit.

-[Learn how to implement authenticationEndpoint](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#how-to-implement-authenticationendpoint-endpoint) for API v2 on your server.
+[Learn how to implement authenticationEndpoint](https://docs.imagekit.io/api-reference/upload-file-api/secure-client-side-file-upload#how-to-implement-authenticationendpoint-endpoint) for API v2 on your server.

 #### Sample usage